LondonTrustMedia/cs_training/_teams/index.md

 title: Teams
 is_index: true
 ---
 There are a number of different teams in support that handle different areas, each with their own roles and responsibilities.

-This should give you a rough overview to how the teams are laid out.
+This should help give you an understanding to how our teams are laid out.

-## Overview

 As T1, you should have a reasonably strong understanding of tech in general, generic troubleshooting, and how to deal with account/billing tickets.
 Being able to use Windows, Mac and Linux comfortably is useful, since our customers use all sorts of systems.

-As T2, you should have the above, as well as some more in-depth knowledge on how computers work, how VPNs do their thing, and a good overview of routers/networking.
-Honestly, the more you know, the more you're able to help out your team and the wider variety of things you get to work on, so knowing more isn't a bad thing here at all.
+As T2, you should have the above as well as some more in-depth knowledge on how computers work, how VPNs do their thing, and a good overview of routers/networking.
+Honestly, the more you know, the better you're able to help out your team and the wider variety of things you get to work on, so knowing more isn't a bad thing here at all.

 Tech QA are the ones that test our apps and make sure they work successfully.
 QA's job is twofold – to test new versions of our app that come from the development team, and to now-and-then check out specific app bugs that T2 brings to them.